 - How strong is the management team?

-- What barriers to entry are their for new entrants into the market?
+- What barriers to entry are there for new entrants into the market?

 - Does the company have a strong, defensible market niche?

-- Is there re-occuring, contractual revenue?
-Or are all sales “one off?”
+- Is there re-occurring contractual revenue?
+Or are all sales “one-off?”